Get all your news in one place.

 The three Trump-aligned members that make up the majority on the board approved the rule that would require three people in every precinct to check machine-vote tallies by hand-counting the election results, despite a warning from the state attorney general that this rule and others in consideration “very likely exceed the board’s statutory authority”.

-Chair John Fervier – an appointee of Brian Kemp, the Republican governor – and Democratic appointee Sara Tindall Ghazal voting against.
+Chair John Fervier – an appointee of Brian Kemp, the Republican governor – and Democratic appointee Sara Tindall Ghazal voted against the new rule.
+“We are going against the advice of our attorney by voting in the affirmative,” said Fervier.

-Voting experts have long warned that hand-counts are time-consuming, costly and less reliable than machines.
-It is a process that nonetheless has been favored by conservative activists who doubt the results of the 2020 election.
+Voting experts have long warned that hand-counts are time-consuming, costly and less reliable than machines, but they have been favored nonetheless by conservative activists who doubt the results of the 2020 election.
+Advocates have warned that Georgia’s proposed rule is contrary to state law and an avenue for error.

 “What we are talking about in plain terms is asking for thousands of people to handle ballots before their totals are known and were formally reported without virtually a single safeguard in place, even without considering the risk of any bad actors,” Marisa Pyle, senior democracy defense manager for All Voting Is Local, said during the public comment portion of Friday’s meeting.
 “Elections staff are begging you stop.”

-Chris Carr, Georgia’s attorney general, issued a letter on Thursday to inform the board that the proposed rules are likely illegal.
+Chris Carr, Georgia’s attorney general, issued a letter on Thursday to inform the board that many of the proposed rules are likely illegal.
 A proposed rule permitting poll watchers more access would go “beyond the statutorily-designated list of places a superintendent may decide to place poll watchers”, Carr wrote, adding that if adopted, it would “very likely be subject to legal challenge as invalid”.

 The five-member board has flown under the radar until recently, when a new three-member Republican bloc began pushing through a series of rule changes that many worry could slow down the certification process this fall.
 In recent months, it has come under intense scrutiny as it adopted new rules that allow local election board members to undertake an undefined “reasonable inquiry” before they can certify an election, and gives them the right to access unlimited documents.